ldtteam/MinecoloniesWiki/source/workers/fisher.md

   </div>
 </div>

 The Fisher is an important worker for your colony.
-As long as you provide the Fisher with a fishing rod, the Fisher will provide your colony with everything that can be caught: cod, salmon, pufferfish, tropical fish, junk, and sometimes even TREASURE!
+As long as you provide the Fisher with a fishing rod, the Fisher will provide your colony with everything that can be caught: cod, salmon, pufferfish, tropical fish, junk, and sometimes even TREASURE (like prismarine and sponges)!

 ### Note: The Fisher will require a body of water a minimum of 7 x 7 x 1 blocks for them to be able to work, and it must be near their hut.